 Check out our Iran travel guide for more information on visas.

 - International cards don’t work in Iran.
 Forget ATMs–thanks to the sanctions, you have to bring all the money you’ll need in cash, and change money once in Iran.
-Dollars are best, but euros work, too.
+Dollars are the best, but euros work, too.

 - Exchange money at currency exchanges, not banks.
 Exchanges give better rates than the government-controlled banks.
 If not labeled “Exchange”, look for small shops similar to jewelry stores that have foreign bank notes in the window.

-- Iranian rials are the official currency.
+- Iranian rials are the official currency of Iran.

 - Prices are given in toman, not rials.
 1 toman = 10 rials.
 People will also abbreviate: for example, if someone tells you something is “5”, they mean 5,000 toman/50,000 rials.
 It’s confusing in the beginning, but you’ll get the hang of it!
 Just add an extra “0” to the price to figure out the price in rials.
-Luckily, people in Iran are very honest, and will let you know when you’re making a mistake.
+Luckily, people in Iran are very honest and will let you know when you’re making a mistake.
 Tourist establishments are the exception to this–they usually list prices in rials.

 - Keep your dollars close at hand, and don’t let people see how much money you have.
 Though theft isn’t very common, you don’t want to be trapped because something happened to your only supply of cash for the trip.
 Not all guesthouses and hotels have safes or lockers, so for god’s sake, please get a money belt.
 We can’t recommend them enough.

 - If you do lose your money or run out of cash, carpet sellers in tourist areas can occasionally charge credit cards for a fee.
 The fee is around 10-20% of the transaction, so only use this as a last resort.